 Is this recipe really a Halloween recipe?
 No. Could you feasibly make it any time of year?
 Of course – it’s a cupcake.
 Will I regret making these images all Halloween-themed when I go to share this post at any other time beyond a week from now?
 Yes, most definitely I will.
 But, here we are, embracing the holiday fun with these vegan keto almond butter cupcakes from my cookbook!.

 “I thought you were allergic to almonds…” You would be correct.
 When I make these for myself, I use peanut butter or tahini, but my husband really loves them with almond butter, and so that’s the version that stuck around.
 If you are allergic to nuts, I recommend the tahini substitution or even using sunflower seed butter.
 Also, as you may have noticed, these cupcakes are both soy-free and coconut-free!
 I tend to use coconut flour a lot in recipes, and lately I’ve been getting more and more requests for coconut-free baked goods.
 So, for those of you unable to eat coconut – this is for you!

 Notes on Making Vegan Keto Chocolate Almond Butter Cupcakes (gluten-free, coconut-free, soy-free)

 - As noted above, you can substitute the almond butter for peanut butter, tahini or sunflower seed butter.

-- I usually use the Lakanto granulated sweetener.
+- I usually use the Lakanto granulated sweetener (and you can actually save 15% on their site with the code MeatFreeKeto!).
 If you are using pure erythritol or xylitol, you may want to reduce the sweetener by 1/2 tbsp, as the pure sugar alcohols are a bit sweeter than the blends.